Mario Kart™ 8 Deluxe Rulebook

 • Items: Normal Items

-This phase consists of each team within a state or region, each playing a weekly match in a league format against opponents within their league.
+This phase consists of each team competing in a season format against opponents within their region.
 Ranking in the league will be determined by each team's win-loss ratio.

 • Items: Normal Items